 2022 was the first time my doctor was not so cheery when he called me with the blood test results from my annual checkup.
 Nothing was wrong per se.
 Just that I hadn’t gotten healthier, neither had I plateaued, but had a slight dip to the dark–unhealthy–side.

 He was right, the last few months of 2021, I was a more sedintary than I usually was.
 I hadn’t thrown caution to the wind in terms of diet per se.
 Staying away from (execess of) bad foods must always be complimented by consumption of good stuff.
-I was more reckless than I my usual self.
+I should have eaten more of the good stuff.

 I had to do something about it.